michaeldonnelly/smart-app-launch/input/pages/app-state.md

 ### Design Notes

-Implementers may wonder why the SMART App State capability uses FHIR Operations instead of FHIR's built-in FHIR REST API (e.g., using CRUD operations on the `Basic` resource).
-During the design and prototype phase, implementers identified requirements that led us to an Operations-based design:
+Implementers may wonder why the SMART App State capability defines a FHIR Base URL that might be distinct from the EHR's main FHIR base URL.
+During the design and prototype phase, implementers identified requirements that led to this
+design:

 * Ensure that EHRs can identify App State requests via path-based HTTP request evaluation.
 This allows EHRs to route App State requests to a purpose-built underlying service.
-Such identification is not possible when the only path information is `/Basic` (e.g., for `POST /Basic`), since non-App-State CRUD operations on `Basic` would use this same path.
+Such identification is not possible when the only path information is `/Basic` (e.g., for `POST /Basic` on the EHR's main FHIR endpoint), since non-App-State CRUD operations on `Basic` would use this same path.
+Providing the option for a distinct FHIR base URL allows EHRs to establish predictable and distint paths when this is desirable.

 * Ensure that App State can be persisted separately from other `Basic` resources managed by the EHR.
 This stems from the fact that App State is